-British seaside towns have become "dumping grounds" for those on low incomes, welfare claimants and vulnerable people, a report warned.
+British seaside towns have become "dumping grounds" for those on low incomes, welfare claimants and vulnerable people, a report warned today.

-Britain is spending almost £2 billion a year on welfare payments to people of working age in seaside towns.
+Britain is spending almost £2 billion a year on welfare payments to people of working age in seaside towns, the report found.

 Seaside towns are suffering "severe social breakdown" as holiday-makers are deserting the UK in favour of overseas breaks.

 The level of school failure, teenage pregnancy, lone parenting and worklessness in these towns rival inner-city areas which have previously been seen as the benchmark for deprivation.

 The Democratic presidential candidate may also have shown his cards on his choice of running mate.

 The US president also shared a post on Twitter accusing Dr Anthony Fauci of misleading the public over hydroxychloroquine.

 Fears over an impending second wave of coronavirus dominates Wednesday’s front pages.